SirSam21/toast-labor/README.md

 py get_time_entries.py
 ```

-# manually fix time entries in data/{restaurant}/time_entries/{year}/{pay_period}/entries_no_pickle.json
+# manually fix time entries
-What you are looking for are mainly people who forgot to clock out or any other
+Found in  in data/{restaurant}/time_entries/{year}/{pay_period}/entries_no_pickle.json.
+What you are looking for are mainly people who forgot to clock out or any other anomalies.
-anomalies.

 # Calculate the hours for each employee
 Make sure you have the cash tips for the pay period